 CRPS Systemic Drug Therapy

 In treating the curative treatment for CRPS, we cannot fail to mention the successful pain-relieving drugs used.
-These include the use of bisphosphonate for the treatment of upper and lower limbs in CRPS in terms of pain, function and self-assessment of patients.
-The way biphosphonates act sees an inhibitory effect on osteoclast activity, and a long-term anti-inflammatory effect.
+These include the use of bisphosphonate (in particular, Neridronate) for the treatment of upper and lower limbs in CRPS in terms of pain, function and self-assessment of patients.
+The way bisphosphonates act sees an inhibitory effect on osteoclast activity, and a long-term anti-inflammatory effect.

-Side effects of using biphosphonates include irritation of mucous membranes resulting in side effects such as nausea, eruption, heartburn, stomach pain or cramps.
+Side effects of using bisphosphonates include irritation of mucous membranes resulting in side effects such as nausea, eruption, heartburn, stomach pain or cramps.
 Oral bisphosphonates should therefore be taken in the morning with a large glass of water.
 Patients should not lie down for at least half an hour after intake.
-Effects include fever and flu-like symptoms.
 The most serious side effect is osteonecrosis of the mandible.
 It is strongly recommended to make a dental appointment at the beginning of therapy.

 According to some studies, other drugs that can bring benefits to patients with CRPS are steroids.
 In particular, steroids have positive effects in early inflammatory cases, such as redness, overheating, edema.
 Steroid use has shown good results in the first days of the disease, up to a maximum of three weeks, while in chronic CRPS that last longer than six months, steroids are effective in some cases, but not in all.
 Therefore, it is not possible to offer a safe recommendation for the dose or duration of therapy and there are no indications for long-term therapy.
 With reference to the undesirable effects of steroid use, it can be stated that their severity is related to their dosage and prolonged use that exceeds the date suggested by the reference doctor.